Anahi Viladrich

 Research on Botanicas & Latinos' Folk Healing Practices in the United States

-Click on the title of the article to be linked to the PDF
+Please click on the title of the article for the PDF

 Botanicas Unplugged: Latinos' Religious Healing and the Impact of the Immigrant Continuum.
 African Journal of Traditional, Complementary and Alternative Medicines.
 2018; 15(1), 188 198.